prwhite/zwave.js/README.md

 Currently, the system only provides one working integration test sample.
 This is invoked as a normal node.js command:

-    node zwtestapp.js
+    node test/zwtestapp.js

 For help, run:

-    node zwave.js --help
+    node test/zwtestapp.js --help

 Which will print something like this:

     { '--dev': '/dev/cu.SLAB_USBtoUART' }

 Which means there is one option, ```--dev```, which defaults to ```/dev/cu.SLAB_USBtoUART```.
-For reference, this is the virtual COM port driver that the system will use to interact with the USB Z-Wave controller.
+For reference, this is the virtual serial port driver that the system will use to interact with the USB Z-Wave controller.

 ## Library Usage